-So GTX 1060 came out recently.
-Does it work well with virtual reality, and can you rely on this card to power your Oculus Rift or HTC Vive in the future?
+Does GTX 1060 work well with virtual reality, and can you rely on this card to power your Oculus Rift or HTC Vive in the future?

 As time goes on, things get cheaper.
 You will get more performance out of technology, and you won’t have to pay as much money.
 As virtual reality topic is fairly new, things are a bit up there in terms of price.
-People thought that VR headsets will cost around 300 – 400 bucks, and we get $700+ items (controllers included).
-We thought our GTX 670 will be sufficient, and we were wrong yet again.
+People thought that VR headsets will cost around 300 – 400 bucks, and we get $700+ items (Oculus Rift and HTC Vive price has been dropped to $400).
+We thought our GTX 770 will be sufficient, and we were wrong yet again.

 Overall, it’s a great piece of technology, and you shouldn’t feel any problems with it…. for now.

 The thing with virtual reality is, it’s evolving and at an alarming pace.
 One moment you might be good, and the next you find out the technology you have in your home is outdated.
 Here is what Palmer Luckey- CEO of Oculus Rift – said in TechRadar interview:

 Q: Can you talk a little bit about the future of Oculus?
 Will it follow in other hardware manufacturer’s footsteps and release a new product every year?